Effie Gray: Relationship with John Ruskin

 John Ruskin wrote the fantasy story The King of the Golden River for Gray in 1841, when she was 12 and he was 21.
 Gray's family knew Ruskin's father and encouraged a match between the two when she had matured.
 After an initially unsteady courtship, she married Ruskin on 10 April 1848; she was 19 years old.
 During their honeymoon, they travelled to Venice, where Ruskin was doing research for his book The Stones of Venice.
 While in Perth, they lived at Bowerswell, the Gray family home, and site of their wedding.
 It had, coincidentally, previously been the home of Ruskin's paternal grandparents.
 In 1817, Ruskin's mother, Margaret, during her engagement to Ruskin's father, had stayed at Bowerswell and was witness to three tragic deaths within its walls in quick succession (Ruskin's grandmother, grandfather, and newborn cousin).
 This caused her to develop a severe phobia concerning Bowerswell, keeping her from attending her son's wedding to Gray.

 Gray and Ruskin's different personalities were thrown into sharp relief by their contrasting priorities.
 For Gray, Venice provided an opportunity to socialise while Ruskin was engaged in solitary studies.
-In particular, he made a point of drawing the Ca' d'Oro and the Palazzo Ducale (Doge's Palace), because he feared they would soon be destroyed by the occupying Austrian troops.
+In particular, he made a point of drawing the Ca' d'Oro and the Palazzo Ducale (Doge's Palace), because he feared they would soon be destroyed by the Austrian troops suppressing the separatist Republic of San Marco.
 One of the troops, Lieutenant Charles Paulizza, made friends with Gray, apparently with no objection from Ruskin.
 Her brother, amongst others, later said that Ruskin was deliberately encouraging the friendship in order to compromise her, as an excuse to separate.